NeoGeographyToolkit/MultiView/README.md

     git submodule update --init --recursive

-# Build

-The dependencies for this package can be fetched with conda.
+Fetch the dependencies for this package with conda.
 For Linux, use:

     conda env create -f MultiView/conda/linux_deps_env_asp_3.2.0.yaml